Forsyths Double Retort Pot Still

 Alcohol by volume:

 The Jamaican style is distinguished by a complex bouquet coming from high oesters concentration.
-This is due to yeast selection, longer fermentation, dunder or muck pits use.
-Worthy Park Single Estate Reserve breaks this pattern a bit, as it's made entirely of low-ester (by Jamaican standards) WPL marque.
+This is due to yeast selection, longer fermentation, use of dunder or muck pits.
+Worthy Park Single Estate Reserve breaks this pattern a bit, as it's made entirely of low-ester WPL marque.
 It doesn't matter though; it's still a full-fledged and thoroughly Jamaican product.

 Historically, rum was distilled at Worthy Park between 1741 and 1962.
-The company was reactivated in 2005 and within the family in the fourth generation as Gordon Clarke took over the reins.
+The company was reactivated in 2005 as Gordon Clarke (family in the fourth generation) took over the reins.
 Two years later its own brand Rum-Bar was launched aiming for the home market.
-Young bulk rum was sold to large players (e g.
-E&A Scheer and Bacardi) and independent bottlers (e.g. Velier, Compagnie des Indes, Bristol Spirits).
+The large players (like E&A Scheer and Bacardi) and independent bottlers (like Velier, Compagnie des Indes or Bristol Spirits) bought willingly the young bulk rum.
 Some barrels were carefully preserved though.
-I appreciate that foresight: trade financing current activities, building reputation and at the same time successive preparation for the debut of premium brand Worthy Park; with the flagship Single Estate Reserve (2017).
+I appreciate that foresight: trade financing current activities, at the same time building reputation and successive preparation for the debut of own premium brand Worthy Park; with the flagship Single Estate Reserve (2017).

 However, the Worthy Park key activity is sugar production, continuously since 1720.
 The manufacturer achieves the highest efficiency in the country: one ton of sugar from nine tons of sugar cane.
 This efficiency has been sustained for over fifty years.
 As is widely known, molasses is a sugar production by-product.
 Worthy Park uses its own and hence the brand name: Single Estate.